pnewstein/napari-3d-counter/README.md

 This plugin takes a points layer and adds the points to the selected cell_type layer.
 This can be usefull if you want to manualy count cells after cell identification.

+### Split on Shapes
+This plugin can be used to subset a celltype into several groups based on their x-y location.
+Simply draw a shape that surounds your cells (perhaps in a segment) and run this plugin to get a list of cells of each type in each shape.

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure